Grant Jerrett: Utah Jazz (2015)

 On February 19, 2015, Jerrett was traded to the Utah Jazz in a three-team trade that also involved the Detroit Pistons.
 On March 10, he was assigned to the Idaho Stampede.
-He was recalled by the Jazz on March 19, reassigned on March 26, and recalled again on April 6.
-On October 15, 2015, he was waived by the Jazz.
+Jerrett was recalled by the Jazz on March 19, reassigned on March 26, and recalled again on April 6.

+On October 15, 2015, Jerrett was waived by the Jazz.

+Portland Trail Blazers (2016)

+On August 16, 2016, Jerrett signed with the Portland Trail Blazers.
+However, he was later waived on October 21 after appearing in four preseason games.

 Canton Charge (2016)

-On August 16, 2016, Jerrett signed with the Portland Trail Blazers.
-However, he was later waived by the Trail Blazers on October 21 after appearing in four preseason games.
-On November 20, he was acquired by the Canton Charge and that night he made his debut in a 103–96 loss to the Westchester Knicks, recording four points and three rebounds in 19 minutes off the bench.
-On December 16, Jerrett early terminated his contract with Canton.
-In 10 games, he averaged 12.8 points, 7.2 rebounds, 2.0 assists and 1.0 block in 37.0 minutes.
+On November 20, 2016, Jarrett was acquired by the Canton Charge and made his debut that night in a 103–96 loss to the Westchester Knicks, recording four points and three rebounds in 19 minutes off the bench.
+On December 16, Jerrett terminated his contract with Canton.
+In 10 games, Jerrett averaged 12.8 points, 7.2 rebounds, 2.0 assists, and 1.0 block in 37.0 minutes.